i-rinat/freshplayerplugin/README.md

 First approach requires strong knowledge of Firefox internals, and moreover additional effort to get the code into mainstream.
 Maintaining a set of patches doesn't look like a good idea.
-Second approch allows to concentrace on two APIs only.
+Second approach allows to concentrate on two APIs only.
 Yes one of them is big, but still graspable.
 Second way will be used for the project.
-It will benifit other browsers too, not only Firefox.
+It will benefit other browsers too, not only Firefox.

 Status